Code-Institute-Submissions/django-ecommerce-1/README.md

 - [JavaScript](https://www.w3schools.com/Js/)
   - This language enables an interactive element to be added to websites, permitting realtime responsive pages.
   - I have used to this to create a payment.js file for interacting with Stripe v3.
 The JS functionality listens for responses from the Stripe API and provides feedback accordingly.
 If the payment is successful, a hidden input field is added to the form with a Stripe PaymentIntent ID, for verifying on the server when the form is submitted.
+  - To use Bootstrap tabs with the template I had to write custom JS code to override the default Bootstrap.js function and replace it with code that worked for me.
+  - The navigation menu becomes fixed once the user scrolls past the header and brand container, this is achieved using custom JS code and Bootstrap classes.

 - [Python](https://www.python.org/)
   - This is the server side language the application has been developed using.